EEN421/EEN421.github.io/_posts/🔪 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 &#x261D; Let's plug this into our DCR JSON template!

-Take the above line and paste it into the following JSON DCR template for Fortinet via AMA:
+Take the above line and paste it into the following JSON DCR template for Fortinet via AMA as illustrated below, about 2/3 of the way down, where it says ```"transformKql":```:

 ```json
 // Author: Ian D. Hanley | LinkedIn: /in/ianhanley/ | Twitter: @IanDHanley | Github: https://github.com/EEN421 | Blog: Hanley.cloud / DevSecOpsDad.com